wsdookadr/so/su-1867361/notes.md

 like the one you're describing for my needs, it works a lot like what you described.

 I had to write some provisioning via Terraform, Ansible and Proxmox to test it thoroughly.
-There were two scenarios tested:
+I've tested a few scenarios:

 - samba share gets mounted on the host and then mounted onto the docker container
 - samba share gets directly mounted into docker compose